23-MDDN342/data-mappings-panwung/README.md

 13/05
 Began working on making owl face based on Kristoffer Zetterstrand's painting "Lemons & Owl" (https://pbs.twimg.com/media/GMeVdX_aAAACJKo.png).
 The outline is roughly compelte.
 It is missing eyes, ears, and the beak.

+16/05
+Welp it's no longer an owl.
+I might try to make it look like some low poly rigid frog, e.g. the eyes will be squares instead of circles.